codefordenver/owlet-ui/README.md

 - Click the **OK** button to save your REPL config.

-Now, once you have a Clojure nREPL started in the terminal (see [Run the application](#run-the-application), above), you can connect to it in Cursive at any time:
+Now, assuming you have a Clojure nREPL started in the terminal (see [Run the application](#run-the-application), above), you can hook in to it from Cursive at any time:

 - Go to **Run -> Run...**, then select your REPL config (called "Owlet nRepl" above).
-The Cursive REPL tool window will appear.
+A new Cursive REPL tool window will appear.
-  You should immediately see just this in the window:
+  You should immediately see just this in the REPL window:

       Connecting to remote nREPL server...
       Clojure 1.8.0